-This sauce acts as a Marinade and Basting Sauce.
-Feel free to not only add additional ingredients but to adjust the ratios to suit your taste preferences.
+This Sauce acts as a Marinade and Basting Sauce.
+Feel free to not only add additional ingredients, but to adjust the ratios to suit your taste preferences.

-For the Marinade just combine everything until everything is blended in well.
+For the marinade, just combine everything until everything is blended in well.
 Remove Half or however much you need to use for the marinade.

-Simmer the remaining sauce until the desired consistency for a thin BBQ Sauce.
-I just reduce it a bit so that it’s a bit thicker but still a pretty thin sauce.
+Simmer the remaining Sauce until the desired consistency for a thin BBQ Sauce.
+I just reduce it a bit so that it’s a bit thicker but still a pretty thin Sauce.
 About 10 – 15 minutes of simmering.

 Flavor Profile of Filipino BBQ Sauce

 This is a potent BBQ Sauce initially.
 When basted on the meat and cooked, it seasons the meat extremely well.
-There is no seasoning that needs to go on the meat before Basting it.
+There is no seasoning that needs to go on the meat before basting it.

 It’s a BBQ tasting sauce mainly Salty, Sweet, and Sour with Banana Tone flavors that surprisingly is very much desired and uplifting.
 It’s definitely an interesting BBQ Sauce that we really enjoy.

 If you taste this from the start it will taste too salty which might lead you to think that it will be too much.
 However, it’s not.
-It actually works quite well both for a marinade and a reduced BBQ Sauce.
+It actually works quite well both as a marinade and a reduced BBQ Sauce.

 Don’t reduce it too much.
 It is a BBQ Sauce that is on the thinner side, so simmering for about 10–15 minutes should bring it to a BBQ Sauce with some consistency but still relatively thin for basting.